 For some people, a nursing pillow is a real relief.
 There are different sizes and styles of nursing pillows, and from what I’ve tried, the soft ones are much better since they adapt to your body.
 Here is a good one to check out.
 (Link to Amazon)

-Keep a burping cloth, some water, some entertainment (book or magazine for example, maybe the telephone, remote control etc within reach.
+Keep a burping cloth, some water, some entertainment (a book or a magazine, for example, maybe the telephone, remote control etc) within reach.

 And if you want to lie down, make sure you can be relaxed.
 Use a pillow, experiment with lying on your side without tensing your back or neck and put the baby below your breast so that he/she has to look up to nurse.
 If your baby is too close to your chin, you won’t be able to relax your back and neck while breastfeeding.

 And don’t necessarily follow all tips you see to stuff pillows behind your back!
 I don’t know who got that idea – I’ve tried it several times.
 It was a hassle and it didn’t help at all!
 Find a way to relax without the help of pillows.
 Again, ask at the hospital before going home after giving birth.

 Drink a lot of water or I can almost guarantee that you’ll get a headache.

 Being at home, I find it so easy to forget to drink water.
 My advice is to fill a large can of water in the morning and make sure that you empty it during the day.

 Also, prepare a big glass of water to keep right by your bed or the breastfeeding chair to keep you hydrated at night.

 If you go outside, bring a bottle of water.